olus2000/nptimelapse/README.md

 # nptimelapse
 A web tool for recording Neptune's Pride games and generating timelapse videos from them.
+Designed to run on [Heroku](heroku.com)